uktrade/strategic-companies-list/README.md

       external_domain_name = "scl.my-domain.gov.uk"        # The user-facing domain
       internal_domain_name = "scl.prod.my-domain.digital"  # The domain of the ALB

+      authbroker_url       = "https://sso-domain.gov.uk"   # The URL of Staff SSO
+      authbroker_client_id = "12345abcdef"                 # The Client ID of the app in Staff SSO
     }

     output "strategic_companies_list" {